Contact Me

 9. That's Life

-Upon hearing OC Smith (the singer of Little Green Apples) sing this song while Frank was driving on the highway, he pulled over and called daughter Nancy to find out who was the publisher.
+That's Life came on the radio and upon hearing OC Smith (the singer of Little Green Apples) sing this song, Frank pulled over and called daughter Nancy to find out who was the publisher.

 So in 1966/67, That's Life peaked at #4 for Frank Sinatra and #3 in Canada.
 Many others then recorded the song including Aretha Franklin, Van Morrison, David Lee Roth just to name a few.
 Download my That's Life Frank Sinatra lyrics below.